A topological model for the HOMFLY-PT polynomial: Twisted homology groups

 \section{Twisted homology groups}

 We consider certain versions of the relative homology of the covering space $\tilde{C}_{2n}(\Sigma')$.
-More specifically, we will make use of a subspace of the Borel-Moore homology of the above covering space, coming from the Borel-Moore homology of the base space, twisted by the local system.
+More specifically, we will make use of a subspace of the middle dimensional Borel-Moore homology of $\tilde{C}_{2n}(\Sigma')$ coming from the twisted Borel-Moore homology of the base space.
+We cite the results we need from the general setup of \cite{CrM}.

 \begin{defn} Let us consider two homology groups, as below:

 \end{defn}